Twitter prohibits bulk posting

 We also recommend that you take the time to check your publishing calendar now to see if you have any tweets scheduled to more than one account including and after March 23rd.
 Simply navigate to the Calendar in your dashboard and select the Scheduled view to see your future tweets.

 You can use channel filters to choose to see scheduled posts exclusively from Twitter, like so:

-If you have any tweets scheduled to more than one account after this date, please take the time to check and edit them now to reduce the number of bounced messages.
+If you have any Tweets scheduled to more than one account after this date, please take the time to check and edit them now to reduce the number of undelivered messages.

-a) We have asked Twitter to define what they mean by this and this was their response:
+We asked Twitter to define what they mean by this and this was their response:

 “We are unable to comment on enforcement specifics.
 But, to avoid enforcement actions we strongly urge you not to post content you believe might run afoul of the policy.”

 From this, we have to assume that any messages that include the same/very similar wording, the same image and the same link are likely to be seen as in breach of Twitter’s rules around posting the same post to multiple Twitter channels.